OpenSourceEconomics/econ-project-templates/src/organisation.rst

     * The directory *root/src* contains many more subdirectories:

         * *original_data* is the place to store the data in its raw form, as downloaded / transcribed / ...
 This should never be changed.
-        * *model_code* contain§
+        * *model_code* contains source files that might differ by model and that are potentially used at various steps of the analysis.
+        * *model_specs* contains `JSON <http://www.json.org/>`_ files with model specifications.
+The choice of JSON is motivated by the attempt to be language-agnostic: JSON is quite expressive and there are parsers for nearly all languages (for Stata there is a converter in the *wscript* file)
         * *library* provides code that may be used by different steps of the analysis.
 Little code snippets for input / output or stuff that is not directly related to the model would go here.
-The distinction to the *model_code* directory is a bit arbitrary, but I have found it useful in the past.
+The distinction from the *model_code* directory is a bit arbitrary, but I have found it useful in the past.

+As an example of how things look further down in the hierarchy, consider the *analysis* step that was described :ref:`here <waf_analysis>`:

 .. figure:: ../bld/src/examples/project_hierarchies_analysis.png
    :width: 30em

+Remember that the script *root/src/analysis/schelling.py* is run with an argument *baseline* or *max_moves_2*.
+The code then accesses the respective file in *root/src/model_specs*, *root/src/model_code/agent.py*, and *bld/out/data/initial_locations.npy* (not shown).
+These are many different locations to keep track of; your project organisation will change as your project evolves and typing in entire paths at various locations is cumbersome.
+The next sections shows how this is solved in the project template.

 .. _project_paths: